dneey/laravel-cloudwatch/README.md

 ## Basic Usage

-1. Drop this in your application's .env file with your correct `AWS credentials`.
+1. Drop this in your application's `.env` file with your correct AWS credentials.

 ```php
 AWS_KEY=aws-key